 If you ride dirt, chances are you have a pit bike.
 These days pit bikes aren’t just limited to the pits: pit bike racing and good ol’ stunting hoonery are great ways get down and dirty wherever you are.

-If you want the OG street legal pit bike experience, get yourself a Honda Z50 “monkey bike” from the 60s or 70s.
-Those things were popular for decades, so it’s hard to imagine why we went so long without Honda building us a proper successor.
-That all changed around 2014, when manufacturers realized that the world wanted a factory street legal pit bike that was built to the standards of a modern sport bike.
+Of course, if you want the OG street legal pit bike experience, get yourself a Honda Z50 “monkey bike” from the 1960s or 70s.
+Those things were popular for decades on end, so it’s hard to imagine a world where we went decades without Honda building us a proper evolution of that basic formula.

 The Honda Grom was the first in a huge wave of pseudo-pit bikes designed for use on public roads.
 We’re all so familiar with them these days, from riding on disused go-kart tracks to racing in full-custom indoor arenas, that I honestly don’t know what we did before the Grom came out.
-Did we play with sticks?

-Here’s how easy it is to build a street legal pit bike!
+Here’s how easy it is to build a street legal pit bike.

-Get the Right Parts
+Getting the Right Parts

 The big ones.
 The idea is to turn an off-the-shelf mini-moto into a fully street legal pit bike.
 Think about all the things a normal motorcycle has: a headlight, tail light, horn, mirrors, and blinkers are the big ones.
 In most states you can pass your local inspection with a squeaky bicycle horn, bright flash light, and cheap mirrors from Wal-Mart.
 No, really!
 It’s your call whether you want to take the safety risk in the long term, but if you just want to get it registered fast this is one place you can save some money.

-Make it your own.
+The rest of it.
 Take the money you saved and buy yourself some wheels and tires, a wheelie bar, an exhaust, or a wrap to make your street legal pit bike stand out.
 If you plan on riding it often or at night, I suggest buying a higher-quality headlight, tail light, blinkers, horn, and mirrors from us, from eBay, or from your local speed shop.
 That way those legal bits will actually keep you safe, too.

-See, riding on public roads with no plate is asking for trouble, but getting a license plate and registration for a street legal pit bike isn’t easy.
+See, riding on public roads with no license plate is asking for trouble, but getting a license plate and registration for a street legal pit bike isn’t easy.
 But it’s not actually street legal without them… you see the problem here.
-This is why getting one titled is a PITA.
+And as you might expect, getting one titled is a PITA.

-It might take you all day.
+The DMV might take all day.
 If you title a pit bike yourself, be prepared to get the bike inspected, take your bill of sale to a DMV office, fill out registration paperwork and forms, prove you live in your state, give them your most recent tax receipts, show them pictures of the road-legal parts you installed, and then argue with them for 20 minutes over whether your pit bike is actually a moped.

+Forget the DMV.
 Go Ride Your Street Legal Pit Bike!